Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

 ##### 1) Power On and Bootup
  * Connect up the ethernet and 12V power.
 The unit is designed to run headless.
 You do not need a monitor, keyboard, or mouse.
 As shipped, the hostname is `zymbit-dev` and a user named `zymbit` can be used for SSH login.
 SSH login is restricted to only use keys.

+ {{% callout notice %}}

+If you received a Secure Compute Node Type D35 enclosure, the Blue LED of the SCM called out in the following section is not visible from outside the D35 box.
+The production version of the D35 product includes an Blue LED on the front panel.

+The total boot time as configured should take approximately 90 seconds from power on.

+{{% /callout %}}
  * Monitor the Blue LED on the Zymbit SCM module.
 It will go through the following stages:
     - one slow blink:    *initializing the SCM*
     - one -> two -> three -> four blinks:   *Supervised Boot is verifying the signed file information*